Signature-Informed Transformer for Asset Allocation: Introduction

-\item \textbf{Signature-Augmented Attention:} For modeling dependencies between assets, the model introduces a novel attention mechanism.
+To this end, we introduce the \textbf{Signature-informed Transformer (SIT)}, a deep learning framework designed to learn robust, multi-asset allocation policies by directly addressing these challenges.
+SIT's contributions are unified within a synergistic architecture built on three pillars: \begin{enumerate} \item \textbf{Path-wise Feature Representation:} To better capture the complex dynamics of assets, the model generates features from each asset's price history using Rough Path Signatures.
+This technique offers a principled summary of a path's shape, encoding its trends and oscillations to provide a richer basis for decision-making \citep{lyons1998differential, lyons2022signature}. \item \textbf{Signature-Augmented Attention:} For modeling dependencies between assets, the model introduces a novel attention mechanism.
 It enhances attention scores with a term derived from the signature of asset pairs, which represents a robust measure of their lead-lag relationships \citep{bonnier2019deep}.
-This allows the model to allocate attention based on geometric interactions, a crucial inductive bias for this problem.

-\item \textbf{Decision Alignment:} To align the training process with the goal, the model is optimized directly for the quality of the portfolio allocation.
+This allows the model to allocate attention based on geometric interactions, a crucial inductive bias for this problem. \item \textbf{Decision Alignment:} To align the training process with the goal, the model is optimized directly for the quality of the portfolio allocation.
 Instead of aiming for statistical forecasting accuracy, its parameters are trained to minimize the Conditional Value-at-Risk (CVaR) of the portfolio's loss distribution, bridging the gap often found in two-stage pipelines.

 \end{enumerate}